KeithChenYong/AI-ML-Imperial-College-Business-School/README.md

 BO of 20 tries shows a more stable score while tuning units, dropout rate and number of epochs.
 Hidden layer is fixed at (2).
 ![all score pytorch](./images/90days_score_tensorflow.png)

-Best performing trend is as shown below using tensorflow
+Best performing trend is as shown below using tensorflow.
+It is observed that, despite 20 attempts to tune the hyperparameters, the trend remains more or less similarly structured.
 ![Best trending tensorflow](./images/90days_best_trend_tensorflow.png)

+In conclusion, LSTM using pytorch best represents the predicted stock price and thus allowing trades to be considered.

 ## (OPTIONAL: CONTACT DETAILS)
 linkedin.com/in/keithchenyong